magojohnji/KernelSU_Action_template/README.md

 :warning: **The essence of this project is to simplify the configuration of the compilation environment and other steps (all similar repositories are), the kernel compilation of the parameters still need to find your own, otherwise the compilation will fail!**

-**This repository is real, so if you want to see examples of builds, check out [the build repository](https://github.com/magojohnji/MAKSU/actions) named MAKSU.**

 ## ***Supported Kernels***

+- *`5.15`*
 - *`5.10`*
 - *`5.4`*
 - *`4.19`*
 - *`4.14`*
 - *`4.9`*
+- *`4.4`*
-- ***The other versions** ***may*** **be supported, but you need to try it for yourself!***
+- *The other versions* ***may*** *be supported, but you need to try it for yourself!*

 ## **Usage**

-> :warning: :warning: :warning: After compilation, AnyKernel3 will be uploaded in `Action` and so on, device checking has been turned off, please make sure your phone is unlocked before flashing it!
+:warning: :warning: :warning: `After compilation, AnyKernel3 will be uploaded in `Action` and so on, device checking has been turned off, please make sure your phone is unlocked before flashing it!`

-- Star this repository, then Fork this repository to make sure the workflow is running properly.
+- Star this repository and click "Use this template" to create the repository the way you want it.

-> Star is a source of motivation for authors, so please don't skimp on your Star!
+`Star is a source of motivation for authors, so please don't skimp on your Star!`

 - Rename the configuration file to `config.properties` (the name can be customized, as long as it is a plain text file)